bharath12b5/mvn-linux/Building-Erlang-on-RHEL7.md

         cd release/tests/test_server
         $ERL_TOP/bin/erl -s ts install -s ts smoke_test batch -s init stop

-9. **OPTIONAL** running the full functional verification test suites.
+9. **OPTIONAL** Run the full functional verification test suites.
 This will take a long time (approximately 12 hours).
-In the Erlang shell (if configured with `--prefix=/usr` then start the shell at `/usr/bin/erl`):
+In the Erlang shell (if configured with `--prefix=/usr` then start the shell with `/usr/bin/erl`):

         ts:install(). % install the ts framework
         ts:run(). % to run all the test suites